hurrecon-model/HurreconPython/README.md

 summary values for a single hurricane and a single site.

-The hurrecon_plot_site functions create a time series plot of wind speed, gust speed, or wind direction for a single hurricane (ts), a scatter plot of wind or gust speed as a function of wind direction (xy), or a time series plot of peak wind speed, gust speed, or wind direction for all hurricanes for a given site (all).
+The hurrecon_plot_site functions create a time series plot of wind speed, gust speed, or wind direction or a scatter plot of wind or gust speed as a function of wind direction for a single hurricane, or a time series plot of peak wind speed, gust speed, or wind direction for all hurricanes for a given site.
 The hurrecon_plot_region functions create maps of regional results for a single hurricane, a single hurricane at a specified datetime, or for all hurricanes.

 ## Examples